The Glymphatic System is your brain’s defense and detoxification!

 Support For Your Glymph System:

-During aging, meningeal lymphatic vessels exhibit decreased vessel diameter and reduced drainage to cervical lymph nodes.
-These are the lymph in your neck, remember?
+During aging, meningeal lymphatic vessels exhibit a decrease in vessel diameter and reduced drainage to cervical lymph nodes.
+These are the lymph nodes in your neck, remember?
 Your Glymph system drains in here.
-Keeping your lymph system flowing, through movement, nutrition, dry brushing, hydration, digestion, elimination and even posture will support the special draining system fo the brain, the glymphatic system.
+Keeping your lymphatic system flowing through movement, nutrition, dry brushing, hydration, digestion, elimination, and even posture will support the special draining system of the brain, the glymphatic system.

 It does for us!